3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 ## YOU DO (15m)

-Spend the next 15 minutes reading the first 4 chapters from this website, Pro Git: https://git-scm.com/book/en/v2
+Spend the next 15 minutes reading the first 4 sections from this website, Pro Git: https://git-scm.com/book/en/v2
 - Getting Started - About Version Control
 - A Short History of Git
 - Git Basics